The 9 Hour Small Business Tune-Up – Hour 2

 Exercise 1: Using Emotions to Intensify Your Actions:

 Using the examples above, create your own list of good and bad outcomes related to a job you hate doing.
-By using this exercise to associate strong emotions with the job, you will be able to feel differently the next time you perform the job.
+By using this exercise to associate strong emotions with the task, you will be able to feel differently the next time you perform it.

 Setting Your Work Pace: